 It’s 2018 — nearly 2019 — shouldn’t multi-touch attribution be easy by now?
 You would think so, but you’d be wrong.

-Thankfully, we’ve written up this post to help guide you through what makes multi-touch attribution so difficult and how to excel at it.
-So, let’s get going!
+This post should help guide you through what makes multi-touch attribution so difficult and how to excel at it.
+Let’s get going!

 Why Multi-Touch Attribution Is So Complicated